-The appearance and cleanness of the carcases is checked during reinspection after grading, and by the veterinary inspector as part of the meat safety control measures, to ensure that the carcase has been properly cleaned.
+The appearance and cleanness of the carcase is checked regularly on the day of slaughter by the slaughterhouse, i.e. by re-inspection after grading and random checking before the chilling process and by the veterinary inspector as part of the meat safety control measures.

+The control measures also ensure that the carcase has been properly cleaned.

 Effective rind treatment produces an unblemished surface of the carcase, free from hair and dirt and of a high bacteriological standard.
-The surface bacterial count after rind treatment is normally less than 104.
+The surface bacterial count after rind treatment is normally less than $10^4/\text{cm}^2$ .